31 Best Things to Do in Central Park: My Favorite Spots as a Local

 Once inside, my friend and I had a blast throughout the entire museum (including the interactive bits).

 You’ll see artifacts used on past missions, test your lie detector skills.
-Plus get the chance to sneak undetected through the laser tunnel.

 Getting through the laser tunnel was especially comical for us!